How Arch Manning’s training for the season ahead

 “It’s my first time with drones,” Arch told us.
 “We had some fun with it and it was cool to do new things and try out different stuff.”

 Arch has been working with David Morris, owner of QB Country – a quarterback and training development company – since he was a child.
-Morris’ history with the Manning’s goes back to his Ole Miss days with Arch’s uncle Eli since 1998.
+Morris’s history with the Mannings goes back to his Ole Miss [University of Mississippi] days with Arch’s uncle Eli since 1998.

-“I’ve gone to him since 4th grade,” Manning shared.
+“I’ve gone to him since fourth grade,” Manning shared.
 “I feel like I've gotten better each year and I'm excited to keep going.”

 That long-standing relationship has helped build trust and consistency in Arch’s development, something Morris says shows up every time they train.